-Worker accessibility for the removal of sediment from sumps and tanks will be required in the following cubicles:
+Worker accessibility for the removal of sediment from sumps and tanks may be required in the following cubicles:

-AX021-Reactor Coolant Bleed Tank A AX020-Reactor Coolant Bleed Tanks B & C AX012-Auxiliary Building Sump and Sump Tank Neutralizer Tanks FH009-AX116-Makeup Tank AX131-Miscellaneous Waste Holdup Tank Concentrated Waste Storage Tank AX218-AX501/502-Reactor Building Spray Vaults AX503/504-Decay Heat Removal Vaults
+AX021-Reactor Coolant Bleed Tank A AX020-Reactor Coolant Bleed Tanks B & C AX012-Auxiliary Building Sump and Sump Tank FH009-Neutralizer Tanks AX116-Makeup Tank AX131-Miscellaneous Waste Holdup Tank Concentrated Waste Storage Tank AX218-AX501/502-Reactor Building Spray Vaults AX503/504-Decay Heat Removal Vaults

 Each AFHB cubicle will be decontaminated to remove contamination hot spots, to minimize the need for respirators and to reduce general area dose rates as specified in the Phase III endpoint criteria (Ref.
 19).
 Respirators may still be necessary for tank sediment removal operations due to the potential for induced airborne radioactivity caused by spraying and mixing operations.
 Any respirator requirements will be stipulated by Radiological Engineering.
-The temporary manway covers are designed to seal and secure each tank to minimize the possibility of airborne leakage.
-In addition, the SRST manways will be fitted with a vented plexiglass box enclosure to further minimize the potential for airborne release.
-Auxiliary building airborne activity will be continuously monitored by existing air monitoring systems.
+The potential sediment source tank temporary manway covers are designed to seal and secure each tank to minimize the possibility of airborne leakage.
+In addition, the SRST manways have been fitted with a vented plexiglass box enclosure to further minimize the potential for airborne release.
+Auxillary building airborne activity is continuously monitored by existing air monitoring systems.